AARON-CLARK/75_soft_for_software_devs/README.md

 ## The 75 Soft checklist for software dev dev

-1. Subscribe to a diet of quality learning materials/ courses
+1. Devour one learning resource you’ve been wanting to consume
-2. Spend 2 x 45 minutes contributing code to a project, one has to be open source
+2. Contribute on two projects (one has to be open source)
-3. Post your journey activities on social media
+3. Watercooler - share your learnings on social media
 4. Read 10 pages of a software dev book
-5. Monitor your progress in Quarto/ Rmarkdown
+5. Track your progress in Quarto/ Rmarkdown

 ### Ground rules